OpenAstronomy/python-3-for-scientists/python3_dev_features.rst

 In python, the most natural way to communicate about an error is to raise an exception.
-If the error state is recoverable, the exception might be caught elsewhere and then dealt with, it might be re-raised to be dealth with at a higher level, or a completely new exception could be raised.
+If the error state is recoverable, the exception might be caught elsewhere and then dealt with.
+If it is not recoverable, the original exception might be re-raised to be dealt with at a higher level, or a completely new exception could be raised.

-In Python 2, the error message that gets printed out when an exception is presented to a user only contains information about the last exception that was raised.
-Information from intermediate exceptions generated at lower levels in the code are generally lost.
-This can be painful, especially when debuggin a library, as the error message containing information about the *real* error will get discarded in favor of a more generic error message.
+In Python 2, the error message that gets printed out when an exception is raised to the user level only contains information about the last exception that was raised.
+Information from intermediate exceptions generated at lower levels in the code are lost unless care is taken to re-raise the exception with the appropriate information and context.
+This can be painful, especially when debugging a library, as the error message containing information about the *real* error will get discarded in favor of a more generic error message.

 Take the following short example::